-Schedule A
+Schedule A [ move to SRD]

 Future releases shall have these requirements.
 They are captured here to inform design but are not part of Release 1 of the system.
 They are captured here to inform the system design.

 The laptop agent shall be designed to running on the following operating systems: